dhappy/PotUS/README.md

 ### Crime

 Start with making basic needs guaranteed.
 I posit there could then be a rat park effect allowing us to end the drug war and begin using an experience recommender which includes substance use.

-### War

-Blanket conflict areas with phones along with the accompanying network coverage.
-Work on distributed democracy systems for both home and abroad.

 ### Distributed Debates